Obama, playing ‘hype man,’ tries to jolt COP26

 But in a sign of the complex task facing the 44th U.S. president, and other world leaders, Obama spent a large portion of his 44-minute speech not addressing delegates in the room but young people outside of it, urging them to “stay angry” but to also vote climate-conscious candidates into office and to empathize with fellow citizens who are resistant to transforming society.

-“We can’t just yell at them, or say they’re ignorant,” Obama said at the Scottish Event Campus, along the River Clyde.
+“We can’t just yell at them or say they’re ignorant,” Obama said at the Scottish Event Campus, along the River Clyde.
 “We can’t just tweet at them.
 It’s not enough to inconvenience them through blocking traffic in a protest.
 We actually have to listen to their objections and understand the reluctance of some ordinary people to see their countries move too fast on climate change.”

-Referring to himself as a “private citizen,” Obama was received at COP26 like a head of state, drawing more onlookers in the conference complex drawing more onlookers in the conference complex than Prince Charles and inspiring standing ovations at the start and end of his speech.
-Obama was informal in demeanor, and skipped the tie for his charcoal suit, but his message was all business: He chided China and Russia for skipping the conference, reminded attendees of his own work on climate change and emphasized that “time really is running out” to avert the worst consequences of a warming planet.
+Referring to himself as a “private citizen,” Obama was received at COP26 like a head of state, drawing more onlookers in the conference complex than Prince Charles and inspiring standing ovations at the start and end of his speech.
+Obama was informal in demeanor and skipped the tie for his charcoal suit, but his message was all business: He chided China and Russia for skipping the conference, reminded attendees of his own work on climate change and emphasized that “time really is running out” to avert the worst consequences of a warming planet.
 He also played cheerleader for U.S. negotiators, trying out a music-industry analogy to describe his relationship to former Secretary of State John F. Kerry, now President Biden’s special envoy for climate.

 “I am John Kerry’s hype man today,” Obama told a private gathering of delegates before his speech.
 “I am John Kerry’s DJ Khaled.”